-The engineering development needs for the mainline tokamak have been quantified by detailed conceptual design studies of both first-generation engineering experiments and commercial power reactors, while similar studies of the Tandem Mirror Reactor (TMR)4" as well as nearer-term engineering devices 7,8 are being conducted.
-The status of reactor designs for tokamaks, tandem mirrors, and alternative fusion concepts (AFCs) has been summarized quantitatively, 9,10 and a qualitative assessment of the engineering and tech-nology meeds of the major AFCs has been presented recently.
-The assessment of economic viabil ty for magnetic fusion energy (MFE) provided by these studies can become somewhat convoluted and obscured by the interdependence of complex physics, engineering, and costing/economics.
+The engineering development needs for the mainline tokamak have been quantified by detailed conceptual design studies of both detailed conceptual design studies of both first-generation engineering experiments and commercial power reactors, while similar studies of the Tandem Mirror Reactor (TMR) as well as nearer-term engineering devices 7,8 are being conducted.
+The status of reactor designs for tokamaks, tandem mirrors, and alternative fusion concepts (AFCs) has been summarized quantitatively, and a qualitative assessment of the engineering and technology needs of the major AFCs has been presented recently.
+The assessment of economic viability for magnetic fusion energy (MFE) provided by these studies can become obscured by the interdependence of complex physics, engineering, and costing/aconomics.
 In order to circumvent in part the ambiguity that usually accompanies attempts to combine and interpret results from a large number of relatively independent studies, this paper proceeds on the basis of one simple observation and one straightforward remedy proposed to reduce the implication of that observation.
 Specifically:

-Observation: most fusion power reactor projuctions, be they mainline or AFC, indicate a water-heating fusion power core [FPC, i.e., first-wall/blanket/shield/coils (FW/B/ S/C)] that is at least an order of magnitude more massive, voluminous, and complex than alternatives.
-R. L. HAGENSON, Technology International, Inc. 2515 Elwood Prive Ames, Iowa 50010 (515) 296-2233
+Observation: most fusion power reactor projections, be they mainline or AFC, indicate a water-heating fusion power core [° C, i.e., first-wall/blauket/shield/coils (° /B/ S/C)] that is at least an order of magnitude more massive and voluminous than alternatives.
+R. L. HAC2NSON, Technology International, Inc. 2515 Elwood Drive Ames, Iowa 50010 (515) 296-2233

-- Implication: these MFE systems will be appreciably more expensive than alternative, long-term energy sources in spite of a negligible fuel charge. - Solution: FPCs of considerably higher power density that simultaneously operate with acceptably low recirculating power fractions $(\leq 0.1-0.2)$ and reasonable extrapolations of present technology will be required.
+- Implication: these MFE systems may be appreciably more expensive than alternative, long-term energy sources in spite of a negligible fuel charge. - Solution: FPCs of considerably higher power density that simultaneously operate with acceptably low recirculating power fractions (< 0.1-0.2) and reasonable extra;olations of present technology will be required.

-Concern over this dominance in FPC mass and cost for many MFE approaches $^{1+10}$ , therefore, has led to consideration of more compact options. $^{10-13}$ This generic category includes the Compact Reversed-Field Pinch Reactor (CRFPR),12-13 the reactor embodiment of the Ohmically-Heated Toroidal Experiment (OHTE),, high-field tokamaks (1.e., (OHTE), high-field tokamaks (i.e., RiggatronTM)15-19, and certain subelements of the Compact Toroids (CT, i.e., spheromaks and field-reversed configurations).20-27 The word "compact" describes approaches that would operate with high engineering or system power density (i.e., total thermal power per unit of FPC volume) and does not necessarily imply small plant capacity.
-Also, "compact" does not necessarily refer to or limit a specific confinement scheme; just as the Reversed-Field embodiment, compact reactor options for the tokamak15-17, the stallowers helistron $(S/T/H)^{29}$ , and certain CT configurations can be enviseged.
-General characteristics being sought by the compact reactor options are: power densities within the FPC approaching those of light-water fission reactors (i.e., 10-15 MWt/m or 10-30 times greater than for other MFE systems); projected total costs that are relatively insensitive to large changes in unit costs (\$/kg) used to estimate FPC and associated reactor plant equipment (RPE) costs, thereby reducing the impact of uncertainties in the associated physics and tuchnology on total cost; considerably reduced FPC size and mass with potential for "block" (i.e., single or few-piece) installation and maintenance; and the potential for rapid, minimum-cost development and deployment.
+Concern over this dominance in FPC mass and cost for many MFE approaches1-10, therefore, has led to consideration of more compact options.10-13 This generic category includes the Compact Reversed-Field Pinch Reactor (CRFPR), 12-13 the reactor embodiment of Reactor (CRFPR), The reactor embodiment of the Ohmically-Heated Toroidal Experiment (OHTE), high-field tokamaks ('.e., RiggatronTM)15-19, and certain subelements of the Compact Toroids (CT, i.e., apheromaks and field-reversed configurations).20-27 The word describes approaches that would "compact" operate with high engineering or system power density (i.e., total thermal power per unit of FPC volume) and does not necessarily imply small plant capacity.
+Also, "compact" does not necessarily refer to or limit a specific confinement scheme; just as the Reversed-Field Pinch (RFP) has a viable "conventional" reactor embodiment, compect reactor options for the tokamak15-17, the stellarator/torsatron/ tokamak15-17, the stellarator/torsatron/ heliotron $(S/T/R)^{29}$ , and certain CT config-urations can be envisaged.
+General characteristics being sought by the compact reactor options are: power densities within the FPC approaching those of light-water fission reactors (i.e., 10-15 $MWt/z^3$ or 10-30 times greater than for other MFE systems); projected total costs that are relatively insensitive to large changes in unit costs (\$/kg) used to estimate FPC and associated reactor plant equipment (RPE) conts, thereby reducing the impact of uncertainties in the associated physics and technology on total cost; considerably reduced FPC size and mass with potential for "block" (i.e., single or few-piece) installation and maintenance; and the potential for rapid, minimum-cost development and deployment.

-Work performed under the auspices of the USDOE.
+Work performed under the aumpices of the USDOE.